15 Top Javanese Foods You Need to Try!

 6. Pecel Lele

-Pecel catfish stalls can be found in almost every area of Indonesia.
-Thanks to its taste that matches Indonesian tastes and affordable prices, it is not difficult for pecel catfish to become everyone’s favorite Javanese dish.
-Pecel catfish itself generally consists of spicy chili sauce and fresh vegetables, making it suitable as a daily food for many people.
+Pecel lele stalls are available in almost every area of Indonesia.
+Thanks to its taste that matches Indonesian tastes and affordable prices, it is not difficult for pecel lele to become everyone’s favorite Javanese dish.
+Pecel lele itself generally consists of spicy chili sauce and fresh vegetables, making it suitable as a daily food for many people.

 7. Mie Lethek

 Because of its messy shape, these noodles are also often referred to as dirty noodles.
 However, this noodle is so delicious that it became one of President Obama’s favorite dishes in 2017.
-These noodles are made from cassava and tapioca flour which give the noodles a soft texture so that they can be processed into fried noodles, boiled or processed with rice.
+These noodles main ingredients are cassava and tapioca flour.
+Those ingredients give the noodles a soft texture so that they can be processed into fried noodles, boiled or processed with rice.
 These noodles can be enjoyed with eggs, chicken, lentils, celery, and carrots.